 Accommodations, i.e., Tea-houses

 Kathmandu has a wide range of hotels ranging from three-star to five-star categories.
-Once the trek commences, the availability of the services in the mountains can limit to guesthouses, tea-houses that offer more services.
-But the rest of the places present basic amenities.
+Once the trek commences, the guesthouses and tea houses offer services with basic amenities in the mountain.
 That is not to say that the accommodations are not comfortable.

 Electricity is available at all lodges, and some even have Wi-Fi services.
-Laundry services are not available, except at Namche, Lukla, and Phakding.
-And the extra amount will apply for using hot water.
+However, laundry services are unavailable except at Namche, Lukla, and Phakding.
+And the extra amount will apply to using hot water.

 Meals on EBC Trek

 Regarding meals, both vegetarian and non-vegetarian meals are available.
-Breakfast in the guesthouses саn differ from oats, toasts, eggs, pancakes, and juice to a dumpling, noodles, and pasta.
+Breakfast in the guesthouses саn differs from oats, toast, eggs, pancakes, and juice to a dumpling, noodles, and pasta.
 For dinner, trekkers generally have rice and vegetables.
-Lunch will serve along the journey from one destination to another at noon.
+Lunch will be served along the journey from one destination to another at noon.

 It is easier to carry and execute.
 There are many springs, wells, and pumps in the villages.
-And filling up a bottle and purifying it with the tablet makes it appropriate for drinking.
-It is crucial to know that the tap waters are not suitable for direct consumption.
+Filling up a bottle and purifying it with the tablet makes it appropriate for drinking.
+It is crucial to know that tap waters are unsuitable for direct consumption.

 Altitude Sickness & Acclimatization

-Altitude sickness is a condition of the body.
-It occurs when the body is not able to adjust to the high-altitude conditions in the mountains.
-The occurrence of this sickness varies from person to person.
-If the symptoms of the illness are not taken care of properly, the condition саn even turn dangerous.
+The condition can even become dangerous if the symptoms are not adequately managed.
 That is why having proper and enough acclimatization time is vital while trekking to let the body adjust to the altitude difference.
 Continuing through the trek without properly acclimatizing is harmful, especially for novice trekkers.